Editorial

 Dublin is misunderstood because its drinking culture is subtle.
 It's not about loud nights and neon signs.
 It's about consistency, community, and the kind of conversations that stretch into closing time.
 The best bars in Dublin are the ones where nobody's performing, where a night out is about connection rather than consumption.

-Start with these nine bars and let Dublin reveal itself to you.
-You'll discover that the city has far more soul than its tourist reputation suggests.
-Every neighborhood has a local pub where regulars have occupied the same corner for decades.
-That's Dublin—a city where a proper pint in the right bar is worth more than any guided tour.
+Start with these seven bars and let Dublin reveal itself to you.
+You will find that the city carries far more soul than its tourist reputation suggests.
+Every neighborhood keeps a local pub where regulars have held the same corner for decades.
+That is Dublin, a city where a proper pint in the right bar beats any guided tour.